Access to HE – Healthcare

 Every student nurse studying or starting their course from September 2020 will receive at least £5,000.

 Further support worth up to £3,000 will be available for those studying specialist disciplines, like mental health.
 Students in areas of the country that have had low take-up rates for nursing courses will also be eligible for this extra support.
 Along with this, further childcare allowance will also be available.

 This means that some students may be eligible for up to £8,000 of financial support for each year of study.

 How do I find out more?

 Full details on the funding arrangements will be available in early 2020.

 Details of the current proposals can be found at :

-Note: If you are aged between 19-23 years at the start of the course and the Access to HE course is your first full Level 3 qualification you may still be entitled to government funding.
-Please contact Lin Gisborne on 01305 764723 or email email@example.com for further details.
+Note: If you are aged between 19-23 years at the start of the course and the Access to HE course is your first full Level 3 qualification you may still be entitled to government funding so will not have to pay tuition fees.
+Please contact Lin Gisborne on 01305 764723 or email firstname.lastname@example.org for further details.